Chemical peels for

 In simple terms, chemical peels use acid (there are different types) to break down the top layer, or layers, of skin to help diminish the look of fine lines, wrinkles and uneven skin tone.

-Turns out good old chemical peels can actually deliver certain skin benefits—like reversing melasma and breakouts—better than high-tech devices.
+Turns out chemical peels can actually deliver certain skin benefits—like reversing melasma and breakouts better than high-tech devices.

 A spotless, lineless, flawless complexion is lying just beneath the surface of your skin—and doctors have found that a classic treatment is the fastest way there.

-When glycolic peels got really popular in the '90s, they hurt like a mother and left skin raw," But acid formulas have been refined.
+When glycolic peels got really popular in the '90s, they where far from painless and left skin raw," But acid formulas have been refined.
 Our goal now isn't so much to cause visible peeling as it is to infuse the skin with ingredients that diminish lines, build collagen, and improve tone.